This page is part of the Guidance Document Repository (GDR).

 As indicated in the section on manner of declaring ingredients, food additives must be declared by an acceptable common name in the list of ingredients of a prepackaged product.
 However, as per B.01.008(4)(d) of the FDR, they may be listed at the end of the list of ingredients in any order.

 For all requirements and information related to the list of ingredients, refer to the List of Ingredients and Allergens page.

 Use of Optional Class Names

 The FDR allows for the use of collective/class names to classify a group of similar food additives in the list of ingredients, without having to list each ingredient individually.

-For example: any combination of disodium phosphate, monosodium phosphate, sodium hexametaphosphate, sodium tripolyphosphate, tetrasodium pyrophosphate and sodium acid pyrophosphate can be listed as "sodium phosphate" or "sodium phosphates" as shown in table B.01.010(3)(b) of the FDR.
+For example: any combination of disodium phosphate, monosodium phosphate, sodium hexametaphosphate, sodium tripolyphosphate, tetrasodium pyrophosphate and sodium acid pyrophosphate can be listed as "sodium phosphate" or "sodium phosphates" as shown under item 8 of the table to B.01.010(3)(b) of the FDR.

-Similarly, when potassium bisulphite, potassium metabisulphite, sodium bisulphite, sodium metabisulphite, sodium sulphite, sodium dithionite, and/or sulphurous are used together as preservatives, they can be listed as "sulphiting agents" or "sulphites" as shown in table B.01.010(3)(b) of the FDR.
+Similarly, when potassium bisulphite, potassium metabisulphite, sodium bisulphite, sodium metabisulphite, sodium sulphite, sodium dithionite, sulphur dioxide and/or sulphurous acid are used together as preservatives, they can be listed as "sulphiting agents", "sulfiting agents", "sulphites" or "sulfites" as shown under item 21 of the table to B.01.010(3)(b) of the FDR.

 Note: Sulphites have been identified as one of the nine priority allergens in Canada.
 Please refer to the Food allergens, Gluten and Added Sulphite Declaration section regarding the regulatory requirements for declaration of sulphites in the list of ingredients.